olibatstone/11ty-portfolio/src/selected-work/unlocking-£32k-revenue.md

 - To solve for gifting to existing members, allowing the choice to extend a membership was the most voted solution in the workshop.
 However, this is complex from a user perspective and would require more research to reduce risk, so I worked with the team and settled on treating activation as the point of purchase.
 This meant memberships were pre-paid with no expiry date.
 - This solved Candide's constraint regarding selling memberships for following years and made our solution more attractive to other gardens with fixed-term seasonal products.
 They wouldn't be forced into a rolling membership model.

-### Tested with real users and clarified confusing steps
+### Usability tested and clarified confusing steps

 - I planned to test the gifting and receiving prototype with 5 gifters and receivers in a moderated usability session, but the deadline meant this wasn't doable.
 - To identify any major issues with the prototypes in the least amount of time, I instead ran an unmoderated usability test via usertesting.com with 20 participants, being sure to have a proportion of older people.